Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 Forked from https://gist.github.com/shlubbert/56d4865d1256a3d1a2eeed8c23df7bcb by shlubbert

-Checks Giant Bomb Preservation Project download folders for known filesizes of highest quality videos.
+Checks Giant Bomb downloads folders for the presence of all show episodes as well as checking for the highest quality available.

-If videos are found they are re-named based on the API Dump/Show CSV.
+If videos are found they are re-named based to match our naming conventions.
 Missing episodes or episodes with lower quality will be flagged in the output log.

 Loading only the API dump will search and rename files across multiple shows.